Jazzfest Berlin Outer Spaces

 Jazzfest Berlin transforms the Kuppelhalle at silent green into a creative space lab for commissioned multi-media works and interdisciplinary encounters of a cosmic nature.

 In recent years, Jazzfest Berlin increasingly sees itself as a platform for the experimental and the new.
-It strives to enable musicians to realize innovative projects often involving international collaboration.
+It strives to enable musicians to realise innovative projects often involving international collaboration.